Enterprise Engagement: The Foundation and Framework for the Implementation of Stakeholder Capitalism

 Disengagement costs American industry hundreds of billions of dollars per year in lost productivity and reduced sales.
 At the same time, extensive research proves that organizations with proactively involved customers, distribution partners, employees and suppliers consistently outperform their competitors in earnings and growth.
 Until recently, only a few major companies have had engagement strategies or anyone specifically in charge of engagement.

 This is changing rapidly.
-Over the past several years, hundreds of leading companies have put top management in charge of customer and employee engagement strategies designed to find ways to increase customer loyalty and employee quality and productivity.
+Over the past several years, organizations have begun to recognize that people truly are an organization’s most critical asset and that the contribution of human capital can be managed and measured.
+In fact, this new recognition has led to the emergence of Stakeholder Capitalism, a new approach to achieving organizational goals by addressing the needs of all stakeholders, but just shareholders but customers, employees, distribution partners, suppliers, and communities.
+Hundreds of leading companies have put top management in charge of customer and employee engagement (also known as “experience”) strategies designed to find ways to increase customer loyalty and employee quality and productivity.
 More and more of these executives have the word “engagement” in their titles; for others it’s internal branding or customer experience or employee engagement.
 Organizations are spending more and more on outside experts, some now known as engagement agencies or consultants, who understand and/or can implement all of the elements that go into engaging any audience.
+What still is lacking is a strategic and systematic approached linked to organizational goals.

-Enterprise Engagement is about achieving goals by fostering the proactive involvement of each and every customer, distribution partner, employee, vendor, or community member whose actions can affect results.
+While Stakeholder Capitalism provides the principles, Enterprise Engagement is about the actual implementation process: achieving goals by fostering the proactive involvement of each and every customer, distribution partner, employee, vendor, or community member whose actions can affect results.
 Enterprise Engagement reflects the shift in emphasis from mass marketing to one-to-one-marketing.
 Driving the change is the growing ability of organizations to measure the impact of engagement through customer relationship management (CRM) and social networking, and the increasing recognition by top management that engagement can provide a competitive advantage.
 The Internet, combined with the ability for almost any organization to manufacture offshore, has reduced the traditional cost and service differentials between organizations.
 Today, even a little company can find a niche amidst the giants.

 Enterprise Engagement redefines the concept of a brand.
 Traditionally, brands were designed to communicate carefully defined values and promises to customers.
 Today, brands are designed to build relationships with everyone—from customers and distribution partners, to employees, vendors, and even communities—so that everyone who touches the organization has a clear vision of what the brand stands for and what they should expect from it.